 Filament length (FL) in bivoltine cocoons ranges from 750 to 1000 meters during favourable seasons such as January–March, March–April, and November–December.
-The mean FL for these seasons is 897 m, 869 m, and 867 m, respectively, with the highest frequencies observed in the ranges 900–950 m (82 cocoons), 850–900 m (72 cocoons), and 850–900 m (70 cocoons).
+The mean FL for these seasons is 897 m, 869 m, and 867 m, respectively, with the highest frequencies observed in the ranges 900–950 m (82 cocoons), 850–900 m (72 cocoons), and 850–900 m (70 cocoons) (Fig.1).
 In contrast, during unfavourable seasons such as June–July and August–September, the FL decreases and shifts to a range of 550–900 meters, with mean values of 746 m and 721 m, and the highest frequencies in the ranges 700–750 m (65 cocoons) and 650–700 m (48 cocoons).

-For multi-bi hybrids, FL ranges between 650 and 900 meters during favourable seasons, with mean values of 752 m, 748 m, and 721 m, with the highest frequencies observed in the ranges 750–800 m (78 cocoons), 700–750 m (64 cocoons), and 700–750 m (71 cocoons).
+For multi-bi hybrids, FL ranges between 650 and 900 meters during favourable seasons, with mean values of 752 m, 748 m, and 721 m, with the highest frequencies observed in the ranges 750–800 m (78 cocoons), 700–750 m (64 cocoons), and 700–750 m (71 cocoons) (Fig 2).
 In unfavourable seasons, the FL reduces to a range of 500–800 meters, with mean values of 647 m and 661 m, and the highest frequencies in the ranges 600–650 m (64 cocoons) and 600–650 m (60 cocoons).
 These observations indicate that while multi-bi hybrids are less sensitive to seasonal changes compared to bivoltine cocoons, they also experience a decline in filament quality during unfavourable periods.

 Non-Broken Filament Length (NBFL) Analysis

 Non-broken filament length (NBFL) is another crucial parameter, as it directly affects reeling efficiency and silk quality.
 In favourable seasons, NBFL for bivoltine cocoons ranges between 700 and 1000 meters, with mean values of 866 m, 823 m, and 820 m, and mode values of 908 m, 858 m, and 817 m.
-During unfavourable seasons, the NBFL decreases significantly, ranging between 500 and 850 meters, with mean values of 678 m and 677 m, and mode values of 626 m and 636 m.
+During unfavourable seasons, the NBFL decreases significantly, ranging between 500 and 850 meters, with mean values of 678 m and 677 m, and mode values of 626 m and 636 m (Fig.3).
 This reduction highlights the challenges of maintaining quality if raw silk yarn and productivity during unfavourable climatic conditions.

 Similarly, for multi-bi hybrids, NBFL during favourable seasons ranges between 600 and 900 meters, with mean values of 730 m, 726 m, and 703 m, and mode values of 730 m, 713 m, and 710 m.
-In unfavourable seasons, the NBFL drops to a range of 500–800 meters, with mean values of 611 m and 619 m, and mode values of 610 m and 620 m.
+In unfavourable seasons, the NBFL drops to a range of 500–800 meters, with mean values of 611 m and 619 m, and mode values of 610 m and 620 m (Fig. 4).
 These results show that while multi-bi hybrids exhibit better stability compared to bivoltine cocoons, they are not entirely immune to environmental stress.

 Impact of Seasonal Variations

 Seasonal changes have a pronounced effect on cocoon quality, particularly for bivoltine silkworms, which are more delicate and sensitive to environmental fluctuations.
 The shell ratio, filament length, and NBFL all decrease during unfavourable seasons, resulting in poorer reeling performance.
 Reelability, defined as the percentage of reelable cocoons out of 100, drops from 80% in favourable seasons to 60% in unfavourable seasons for bivoltine cocoons.
 Multi-bi hybrids show a smaller decline, with reelability decreasing from 76% to 68%.
 Raw silk recovery follows a similar trend, remaining above 80% in favourable seasons but dropping below 60% in unfavourable periods for both types.
+Bivoltine cocoons and Multi Bi cocoons are shown in Figures 5 and 6 respectively.

 Statistical Analysis